 Web chat service

 The web chat service on our general and statistical enquiries page is not fully accessible.
-A third-party supplier called 8X8 provides this service, which allows users to contact our Customer Contact Centre directly with any queries they may have.
+This service is provided by a third-party supplier.
+It allows users to contact our Customer Contact Centre directly with any queries they may have.
 The accessibility issues for the web chat service, and the WCAG 2.1 success criteria they relate to, are:

 • some images are missing alt text (1.1.1: non-text content and 2.4.4: link purpose (in context))